oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

 Configuration of Action declares all aspects related to specific action:

 * basic properties of action like name, label, order, acl resource, etc
-* entities or routes that is related to action
+* entities or routes or datagrids that is related to action
 * conditions and functions
 * attributes involved in action
 * frontend configuration